 Preparing for pilonidal surgery: it’s pretty simple.

 We start all patients on antibiotics before surgery, and continue them for a total of a week.
-We usually use a combination of ciprofloxin, and metranidazole (Cipro and Flagyl), or Augmentin alone.
+We usually use a combination of ciprofloxin, and metronidazole (Cipro and Flagyl).
 If we are sure surgery is planned, we will start them orally the evening before surgery.
 If not – we start them intravenously right before the procedure.
 Either way, we continue them orally post op for almost a week.
+We recommend taking a quality probiotic starting before the surgery and continuing for a few months after you finish the antibiotics.
+We recommend Ther-Biotic Complete, from Klair Labs, one capsule daily, as an excellent choice.

 If you are going to have an operation you must not have had anything to eat after midnight the night before the surgery (or eight hours before the surgery if it is late in the day).
 You can have clear liquids up until three hours before the surgery.
 Clear liquids include water, juice, Jell-O, tea, black coffee, etc. If these instructions are not followed, the anesthesiologist may cancel the procedure.